 On top of the normal nine to five day, many people eat, socialise and even sleep in their offices.
 And, as so much time is spent in the workplace, it’s bound to have an effect on an employee’s well-being and health – the Office for National Statistics estimated that 137.3 million working days were lost in 2016 due to sickness or injury.

-An office hygiene policy is a great place to start, and will provide your staff with guidelines on the role they play in keeping the office a safe place.
-Providing your workforce with the equipment they need for cleaning will allow everyone to keep on top of things.
+An office hygiene policy is a great place to start if you’re looking to improve employee well-being and hygiene in your workplace and to cut sick days.
+Plus, it will provide staff with guidelines on the role they play in keeping the office a safe place.

-From the odd drip of water from an overfilled glass, to large scale spills or leaks, keeping your office stocked up with plenty of paper towels can mean any spillages are quickly dried up.
-Even the smallest of spills can cause an accident, so it’s always worth keeping a steady supply available to employees and enforcing the importance of cleaning these up.
+From the odd drip of water from an overfilled glass to large scale spills or leaks, keeping your office stocked up with plenty of paper towels can mean any spillages are quickly dried up.
+Even the smallest of spills can cause an accident, so it’s always worth keeping a steady supply available for employees and enforcing the importance of cleaning these up.

 Large scale spills or lingering leaks can cause mould outbreaks if not addressed quickly and efficiently.
 Keeping an eye on these potential bacteria growths is essential, as they can lead to allergies and infections amongst staff.
 So it’s always worth reporting large spills and leaks to the office manager.

 While having a clean breakout area is essential in maintaining high levels of office hygiene, keyboards, phones and surfaces can still harbour germs.
 Not only that, a lot of office workers will take a quick break and eat their lunch while seated at their workspace.
 So, if you’re touching your keyboard, talking on the phone or looking through some notes as you eat, you could also get a side order of germs.